 Tourism – Tourists most frequently come to the County for outdoor trips to experience the natural environment and engage in outdoor activities (camping, hunting, fishing, hiking, rafting); 38% of overnight visitors spend time doing activities in the outdoor while 24% attend special events, 17% visit for business or pleasure, 7% spend time touring.

+In addition to the Three Ring Binder project, another initiative that holds promise for Aroostook County and Mars Hill is Mobilize Maine (MM), a program that focuses on four core components of agriculture, forestry, renewable energy, and manufacturing.
+This proactive, assets-based, grassroots effort was funded by a $1.9M grant from the US Economic Development Administration in 2011.
+MM builds on the “indigenous strengths and authentic assets of northern Maine people, places, and businesses.”
+Working with consultants from ViTAL Economy, the Aroostook Partnership for Progress and the Northern Maine Development Commission provide leadership and resources to support regional and local public, private, and nonprofit leaders to form working groups and action teams in the two industry clusters that have been identified to date – renewable energy and information technology.
+MM’s core principles include:

+Defines regional uniqueness, one strategy does not fit all!

+Is a consistent CED approach across the state

+Integrates existing studies with regional asset mapping

+Enables knowledge transfer to build long term capacity

+Is grassroots-based with a bottom up trajectory

+Is action-driven and results-oriented

+Strengthens and expands local leadership

+Creates linkages, connect assets and resources across EDD regions

-In addition to the Three Ring Binder project, another initiative that hold promise for Aroostook County and Mars Hill is Mobilize Maine renewable energy resources, including wind, biomass, and excess energy, that are within the region’s control and that can be developed and connected to result in increased wealth and job creation.
+MM’s focus on renewable energy resources, including wind, biomass, and excess energy, that are within the region’s control and that can be developed and connected to result in increased wealth and job creation.
 Wind generation at Mars Hill and the University of Maine Presque Isle, as well as the Northern Maine Community College’s recent creation of a wind technology program, are examples of current efforts that support development of wind energy.
 Aroostook is also well positioned to take advantage of converting wood byproducts to energy.
 A related opportunity is to work with businesses that operate wind farms and biomass facilities to use excess energy, though there is a need to improve transmission line capacity.
 Commercial use of biomass, wood pellets, and other “green” products, which are manufactured in the County, provide an opportunity to heat homes while enhancing the region’s economy, producing the product locally using local labor, and reducing the need for expensive fossil fuel.

 Furthermore in 2012, Montana-based Gas Natural Inc., which owns Penobscot Natural Gas Co., acquired a $4.5 million lease for the 189-mile Loring Pipeline that extends from Searsport to Limestone.
 The company plans to repurpose the liquid pipeline to accommodate natural gas for industries, businesses, and residents in northern Maine.
 Access to cheaper fuel is expected to bolster industry in the region.
 Built in the 1950s, the pipeline was once used to send jet fuel from tanks on the coast to Loring Air Force Base.
 The corridor is owned by the Loring Development Authority.